carlomilanesi/measures-rs/docs/Tutorial.md

 For example, if we have a measure of 0.001 watts, we can compute its 10-base logarithms, obtaining -3.
 So, this measure can be said to be -30 decibels of watt, or `-30 db W`.

-The crate `measures` supports decibels only for the types `Measure` and `ApproxMeasure`, as shown in the following code:
+The crate `measures` supports decibels only for the types `Measure` and `ApproxMeasure`, as demonstrated in the following code:
 ```rust
     use measures::traits::Decibel;
     let one_milliwatt = Measure::<Watt>::new(0.001);